Former nun, latex lover seeks funds for PhD at the Royal College of Art.

 - Equip me to inspire, nurture and communicate with many, many others so that they in turn can support, inspire and nurture others.

 Though I have lived and worked in the UK for a number of years, my Visa doesn't yet have ‘indefinite leave to remain’ stamped on it.
 As an Australian national, this means I need to pay international student fees.
-At an acclaimed institution such as the RCA, such fees are considerable!
+At an acclaimed institution like as the RCA, such fees are considerable!

 I have saved some funds and can cover my enrolment fee of £2,000 plus basic living costs in London for the first 4-6 months.
 Going forward - if needed - I will carry on with part time work in order to cover monthly subsistence.